freignat91/mlearning/README.md

 On version 0.0.1, the input and output layer have 8 neurons each.
 On version 0.0.2, the input layer has 24 neurons and the output 8.
-On verison 0.0.4, the input layer has 32 neurons and the output 8.
+On version 0.0.3, the input layer has 32 neurons and the output 8.

 In version 0.0.3, the networks have only one internal hidden layers, having for 5 to 50 neurons.
 Two internal layers networks never success to over take one internal layer network.
-Could be updated in future version if needed, but it speed up the first network selections stage (100000 to 200000 first ticks)
+Could be updated in future version if needed, but it speeds up the first network selections stage (100000 to 200000 first ticks)

 ## input layer